kaustubhkagrawal/vedicverse/src/content/_index.md

 # Features
 features:
-  - title: "What's Included in Nextplate"
+  - title: "What's Included in VedicVerse"
     image: "/images/service-1.png"
-    content: "Nextplate is a comprehensive starter template that includes everything you need to get started with your Next project.
-What's Included in Nextplate"
+    content: "VedicVerse is a comprehensive starter template that includes everything you need to get started with your Next project.
+What's Included in VedicVerse"
     bulletpoints:
       - "10+ Pre-build pages"
       - "95+ Google Pagespeed Score"